xxoxo-0/xxoxo-0/README.md

 I'll be still waiting for you to come back, even it takes a lot of time.

-*Or maybe, I give up reaching out for you.*
+*Or maybe, I give up reaching out for you and just forget you so I won't be hurt anymore.*